Greenstand/Greenstand-Overview/Tree Token Details/Tree Token Creation.md

 ## Core ideas:
 - The token has a market-driven value.
-- All tokens are the same value and interchangeable.
+- All tokens are fungible (the same value and interchangeable).
 - All tokens are backed by a tree verification(s).
 - One can own fractions of both trees and tokens.
 - GreenStand Validates tokens